Monday, July 28, 2014

 First God died, now this.
 What to do?
 The London Tate Modern museum is a perfect example of how various forms of Western ‘post-modernism’ – i.e. minimalism, ‘found’ objects, random agglomerations, quirky ideas, shock or grotesque art, performance ‘art,’ ruined art, shaky black and white films, the absence of people or representational reality - replaced the art movements of most of the 19th & 20th century.
 Post 1914 and World War I, art changed forever in European society, as the high noon of bourgeois art – Impressionism – came to a crashing halt.
 Impressionism was the apex of the use of color, the brandishing of light and shadow, the freedom of brushstrokes, the rule of nature and ‘peace’ – all creating an airy, optimistic, enjoyable atmosphere.
 As Piketty observed, this was also a high point of inequality and wealth.

 Then came WW I, which punctured the bourgeois equilibrium.
-Constructivism, cubism, surrealism, dada, protest art, socialist realism and futurism emerged from that tragedy, which continued through the world Depression and into WW II.
+Constructivism, cubism, surrealism, Dada, protest art, socialist realism and futurism emerged from that tragedy, which continued through the world Depression and into WW II.
 Even today, a visit to the art galleries of Berlin shows the effect World War II still has on Germany.
-It took years after WW II for art to regain a foothold as American regionalist art, then New York ‘pop’and ‘op’ art, poster art, and various forms of abstract art.
+It took years after WW II for art to regain a foothold as American regionalist art, then New York ‘pop’ and ‘op’ art, poster art, and various forms of abstract art.
 Today that smaller burst of optimism in art has now ended in various forms of post-modernism.
 An ash-tray on a stool, anyone?

 Confirmation of this came with visits to another gallery in the London area.
 Outside the Serpentine Gallery in Hyde Park are two boulders balancing on each other, paid for by the gallery.
 As anyone who has hiked knows, nature can also put two boulders on top of each other – and create magnificent ‘art’ pieces without trouble.
 Yet the gallery paid two ‘artists’ for these two boulders to be placed on top of each other – in effect doing what nature does for free in certain places.
 The question you ask, is ‘who needs artists and art like this?’
-In fact, does this actually exist?
+In fact, is this really art?

-Inside the Serpentine was an ‘art performance’ by a world-famous Serbian, Marina Abramovich, who essentially stares at and whispers to people who come into white but quiet rooms.
+Inside the Serpentine was an ‘art performance’ by a world-famous Serbian Marina Abramovich, who essentially stares at and whispers to people who come into white but quiet rooms.
 She had been doing this for 18 days for 8 hours a day, the poor soul.
 The ‘art’ consists of visitors (who have removed their electronic devices and watches) standing or sitting with sound-blocking headphones on, closing their eyes and/or putting on blindfolds, and perhaps walking a floor at least 7 times.
 This is to ‘center’ you and make you aware of yourself and others.
 This is based on yoga ‘mindfulness’ practice.
 A friend talked to Ms. Abramovich for a time, asking her how she could put up with it for so many days.
 Abramovich said that she was somewhat surprised ‘people took it so seriously.’
 My friend asked why a form of meditative yoga was now art, and Abramovich had no real answer.

 So what we have here is a well-paid person basically pretending yoga is art.
 “Art’ has disappeared, and so has the artist, except as a practitioner of a performance deception.
 Obviously tricks like this will not fool enough people enough of the time.
 Instead the BBC described to my mind the next phase of ‘optimistic’ art – electronic arts of various types – which they covered in a new show in London.
 Participants hook themselves up to electronic sensors and make images move the way their bodies move.
 Electronic images of various types pulse on big screens, much as screen savers and algorithms produce images on your little computer screen.
 Lights beam down on objects or visitors, creating shadows or spotlighting the individual under it.
 And so on.
 Colorful, busy, self-referential, simplistic, decorative, hip and ‘modern’ – everything you could want in a society dominated by commercialism.
 Lady Gaga is the supposed blend of this ‘art’ and pop – the new Andy Warhol.
 Yet without the brushes, just the clothing, the surface but not the body.